 Sleep Aids: What You Need to Know

 claiming to solve the problem are plentiful.
-What is the best course of action and how do you know if sleeping pills or other sleep preparations are safe enough for regular use?
+It's difficult to know the best course of action and whether sleeping pills or other preparations are safe enough for regular use.

 Talk to Your Doctor First

 doctor.
 Talking to your doctor may also help you find the triggers that keep you up at night and help you find a solution that works.
 Keep

 What works for your neighbor may not work for you.
 Insomnia treatments may be short or long term, depending on your problem.
 It is important to know what options are available so you can minimize any effects on your sleeping patterns.

 prescription.
 Use these tips when considering the use of sleep

 - Take the medication exactly as prescribed.